Germany and France lead EU budget concerns

 "Sweden has contributed an enormous amount, partly as a net contributor to the European Union and partly because we have taken disproportionate responsibility for the 2015 refugee crisis," she added.

-The commission plan is to levy some €1.3tr from member states for the joint pot in the next budget period, a €192bn increase on the pre-Brexit amount.
+The commission aims to levy some €1.3tr from member states for the joint pot in the next budget period, a €192bn increase on the pre-Brexit amount.

 "Such a drastic, massive and blind cut is simply unthinkable," Stephane Travert, the French agriculture minister, said.